welaika/wordless-extender/README.md

 the next tagged release 0.4) custom backend menu, creating one place to control them all!

-Wordless has (and will have moar!) helpers dedicated to the WlE's plugin collection.
+Wordless has (and will have more!) helpers dedicated to the WlE's plugin collection.
 Let contribute to the helpers too, if interested!

 ## Licence